socratesmosko/Travel-Booking-React-Website/README.md

-# Travel Booking React.js Web App
+# Modern Travel Booking React.js Web App

 This is a travel Booking react website inspired by Booking.com (front-end only).
 The website allows users to search for hotels and view travel destinations.